Peter Kürten: Hammer attacks

 On the evening of 30 September, Kürten encountered a 31-year-old servant girl named Ida Reuter at Düsseldorf station.
-He successfully persuaded Reuter to accompany him to a café, then for a walk through the local Hofgarten close to the Rhine River.
+He successfully persuaded Reuter to accompany him to a café, and then for a walk through the local Hofgarten close to the Rhine River.
 At this location, he repeatedly struck her about the head with a hammer both before and after he had raped her.
 At one stage in this assault, Reuter regained consciousness and began pleading with Kürten to spare her life.
 In response, Kürten simply "gave her other hammer blows on the head and misused her".

 Eleven days later, on 11 October, he encountered a 22-year-old servant girl named Elizabeth Dörrier outside a theatre.
-As had been the case with Reuter, Dörrier agreed to accompany Kürten for a drink at a café before the pair took a train to Grafenberg, with view to a walk alongside the Kleine Düssel river, where she was struck once across her right temple with a hammer, then raped.
+As had been the case with Reuter, Dörrier agreed to accompany Kürten for a drink at a café before the pair took a train to Grafenberg, to walk alongside the Kleine Düssel river.
+Here she was struck once across her right temple with a hammer, then raped.
 Kürten struck her repeatedly about the head and both temples with his hammer and left her for dead.
 Dörrier was found in a coma at 6:30 a.m. the following morning; she died from her injuries the following day.
 On 25 October, Kürten attacked two women with a hammer; both survived, although in the second instance, this may have been because Kürten's hammer broke in the attack.

 On 7 November 1929, Kürten encountered a 5-year-old girl named Gertrude Albermann in the Flingern district of Düsseldorf; he persuaded the child to accompany him to a section of deserted allotments, where he seized her by the throat and strangled her, stabbing her once in the left temple with a pair of scissors as per his modus operandi.
 When Albermann "collapsed to the ground without a sound", Kürten stabbed the child 34 further times in the temple and chest before placing her body in a pile of nettles close to a factory wall.

 Investigation

 By the late summer of 1929, the murders committed by the individual the press had dubbed "The Vampire of Düsseldorf" were receiving considerable national and international attention.
-Due to the sheer savagery of the murders, the diverse background of the victims, and the differing methods in which they had been assaulted and/or murdered, both the police and the press theorized the spate of assaults and murders were the work of more than one perpetrator.
+Due to the sheer savagery of the murders, the diverse backgrounds of the victims, and the differing methods in which they had been assaulted and/or murdered, both the police and the press theorized the spate of assaults and murders were the work of more than one perpetrator.
 By the end of 1929, Düsseldorf police had received more than 13,000 letters from the public.
 With assistance from surrounding police forces, each lead was painstakingly pursued.
-As a result of this collective investigation into the killings, more than 9,000 individuals were interviewed, 2,650 other clues painstakingly pursued and a list of 900,000 different names were compiled upon an official potential suspect list.
+As a result of this collective investigation into the killings, more than 9,000 individuals were interviewed, 2,650 other clues painstakingly pursued, and a list of 900,000 different names were compiled upon an official potential suspect list.